 Google My Business does particularly well for local businesses; as when someone searches for a product or service, Google will often list businesses close by that offer such goods or services.

-As RIck already had a Google My Business page, it was a simple matter to update the photos and add his products to his My Business page.
-This is particularly useful, as visitors can click on a buy button in Google search, without having to first go to the website.
+As Rick already had a Google My Business page, it was a simple matter to update the photos, and add his products to his My Business Page.
+This is particularly useful, as visitors can click on a buy button in Google search, without having to first go to the website, and search for the product.
 This works particularly well with people searching via mobile devices.

 Rick didn’t have his Google Search Console setup so I arranged that for him.
 This allows Rick to access analytics and statistics about his website and its visitors.